JvanKatwijk/drm-receiver/README.md

  * the number 8.215 tells that the quality of the signal in which the audio data is encoded is fairly good (MSC data is encoded as QAM64);

 The scopes at the bottom give some visual information about the restored signal.
-The scope left tells the correction that is to be applied to the data in the frequency domain, the red line tells the correction on the amplitude, the blue line the correction on the phase.
+The scope shows the correction that is to be applied to the incoming data in the frequency domain: the red line tells the correction to the amplitude, the blue line the correction to8 the phase.
 It shows that the signal here is fairly reasonable.

 The scope right gives the constellation of the restored signal.
-Ideally there are 64 dots evenly distributed over the screen.
+Ideally for QAM64, there are 64 dots evenly distributed over the screen.

 ----------------------------------------------------------------------------